 The sale price of the home can be reduced by any costs associated with selling the home, which will reduce the amount of capital gain resulting from the sale.
 If you have a taxable capital gain because you’ve exceeded your exclusion or the property doesn’t qualify, subtracting these expenses from the sale proceeds will reduce your capital gain amount.

 While you can’t deduct cleaning or maintenance expenses from your reported selling price, there are many other selling costs that qualify.
-Nolo notes that settlement fees, broker commissions, escrow and closing costs, advertising and appraisal fees, points paid by the seller, title search fees, transfer taxes, and any miscellaneous document preparation fees can all reduce your capital gain.
+IRS Publication 523 notes that settlement fees, abstract fees, charges for installing utility service, legal fees, recording fees, survey fees, transfer or stamp taxes, and owner’s title insurance can all reduce your capital gain.
 As with home improvements, keep records and receipts in case the IRS wants to see them.

 As an example, consider a couple who sell their home for $700,000.
 They pay a real estate broker 6% ($700,000 x .06 = $42,000).
 They pay an attorney $18,000 in fees, as well as closing, escrow, and recording.
 Their costs of sale are $60,000.
 Their net proceeds are, therefore, $700,000 – $60,000 = $640,000.
 Their basis in the home is $140,000.
 Their capital gain is $640,000 – $140,000 = $500,000.
 Since they meet the ownership and use tests and file jointly, they can exclude the entire capital gain.
 Had they not subtracted the costs of sale, they would owe capital gains tax on $60,000.